eric-wang135/ECG-removal-from-sEMG-by-FCN/README.md

 # Preprocessing and generate the noisy dataset

-To extract ECG and sEMG from the database and form noisy training datasets, please execute the Preparation.sh file.
+To extract specific channels ECG and sEMG data from the downloaded database, please refer to the files 'clean_ecg.py' and 'clean_emg.py'.

+To generate noisy sEMG dataset, please refer to the file 'mixture.py' and execute the following command:

+    python gen_pt_aug.py
+    --noisy_path </path/to/noisy/data>
+    --clean_path </path/to/clean/data>
+    --out_path </path/to/training/data>

 # Train models to remove ECG artifacts from sEMG

 Please execute the following command: